IbrahimCSAE/IbrahimCSAE/README.md

 ### Hi there! 👋

-I’m a software engineer with a focus on building robust, high-performance systems in the medical imaging and clinical technology space.
-I specialize in full-stack development, scalable architecture, and integrating modern technologies like AI and cloud infrastructure into real-world healthcare workflows.
-With experience delivering complex, production-grade tools in regulated and fast-moving environments, I’m passionate about solving impactful problems at the intersection of engineering, healthcare, and user experience.
+I’m a Principal Software Engineer focused on building robust, high-performance systems in the medical imaging and clinical technology space.
+I work across full-stack development and scalable architecture, integrating modern technologies like AI and cloud infrastructure into real-world healthcare workflows.
+With experience leading delivery of complex, production-grade tools in regulated and fast-moving environments, I’m passionate about solving impactful problems at the intersection of engineering, healthcare, and user experience.

 ---
 ### Certifications 📜